epaaso/sc-luca-explore/README.md

 - *nb_annotRefatlas*: Annotates tissue from a new study by doing surgery and has integrated quality plots.
 Also annotates broad tumor cell types.
 Includes a notebook for annotation with label transfer via neighbors, but it had worse outcomes (`labelTransfer`).
 There is also a notebook that transfers the newly created clusters to another dataset (`extendPreds_{dataset}.ipynb`).

 - *nb_subCluster*: It includes `Tumor_subcluster.ipynb` that redefines the atlas with new unsupervised tumor cells.
 Some attempts to accelerate this with `faiss` (GPU accel) are in the python scripts starting with faiss.
+  - `HCL.ipynb` is an attempt to do a hierarchical statisitcally siginifcant approach tu clustering.
+But we abandoned it because it depends on the order of addition of the dataset.

 - *grouping_MI.ipynb*: It contains the crucial parts of gathering all annotations, grouping them by samples and cell type, running the coabundance analysis by extracting MI.

 - *nb_graphAnalysis*: Parametrized file for doing a MI (Mutual Inference) graph analysis of an already provided list of edges between cell types.
   - *graph_layouts.ipynb* Leiden, Newman, n-clique, interactive, and functionally enriched visualizations of the networks for different clusterings and times.
-  - *pearson_compare.ipynb* Adds pearson correlation information to the existing MI graph, and analyzes paris of vars that are not pearson correlated and their profile.
+  - *pearson_compare.ipynb* Adds pearson correlation information to the existing MI graph and analyzes pairs of vars that are not pearson correlated and their profile.
 Also for the negative ones.
-  - *sbm_cluster.ipynb* Does stochastick block modelling (thans to the impressive package `graph-tools`) of the network and outputs the most beautifual circos plot layouts of the graphs.
+  - *sbm_cluster.ipynb* Does stochastic block modelling (thanks to the impressive package `graph-tools`) of the network and outputs the most beautifual circos plot layouts of the graphs.
 Also very informative.
     The dependecies of `graph-tools` are a hassle, so we recommend running it in their container.
 Instructions are in the nb.
   - *graph_param.ipynb* Extract more mesoscopic features of the graph, like redundancy and degree plots...
   - *circos.ipynb*  Circos plots with igraph, not neccesary with the help of `graph-tools`.